 With a [more forgiving] cast club you can get sloppy with your swing.
 That creeps into other clubs, like the driver.
 I think my mechanics have gotten better since I went to forged [blades].
 If you look at the top of the money list, they're all playing forged [blades].

 I'm a self-taught golfer who learned the game using my grandfather's old Hogan Blades.
 When I had become a decent golfer (14-handicap) with solid ball-striking ability, I decided that I deserved a new set of irons.
-Through Callaway propaganda, I became brainwashed into thinking that the best irons were designed with the largest cavity-back and the greatest amount of offset.
+Through Callaway propaganda, I became brainwashed into thinking that the best irons were designed to maximize distance with the largest cavity-back and the greatest amount of offset.
 So, naturally, I bought a new set of Big Bertha irons.

 I was crushing the ball at first and I thought that I owned the irons of my dreams.
 The sweet spot felt like it was all over the clubface.
 The only drawback of these clubs was a tendency to produce a drawing ball flight.
 I worked at the range to straighten this out and it seemed fine for a while.
 However, I soon became aware that I was starting to hit the ball with a slight push-fade.
 Eventually, that worsened into a severe push-slice.
 I also noticed that my ball-striking wasn't as "crisp" as before and my divots were inconsistent.
 I had no clue what was going on and I panicked that I was turning into Ian Baker-Finch.
 It was inconceivable to me that my problems could have stemmed from my irons since I had believed that they were the best that money could buy.

 I now realize that those forgiving super "game-improvement" irons were ruining my golf swing.
-The wide soles and extremely low center of gravity of the Berthas allowed me to get away with "scooping" the ball.
+The wide soles and extremely low center of gravity of the Berthas allowed me to get away with a poor swing.
 As a result, my once consistently solid ball-striking evaporated.
 The Bertha's excessively thick top-line and drastic offset wreaked havoc on my setup and alignment.
 This in turn affected my take-away, backswing, etc. Because these irons are designed to straighten a slice swing (the most common swing flaw for amateurs), they tend to produce a hook for a perfectly sound swing.
 Therefore, to hit these irons straight, you need to have a slice swing.
 Unbeknownst to me at the time, these irons were teaching me how to slice!